-There are two theatres in the city of Jerash and this one in South is better preserved.
+There are two theatres in the city of Jerash and this one in the South is better preserved.
 A true Roman amphitheater with a seat in the center to seat the royal family is a delight to watch.
 It is like any modern theatre but without a roof.
 Bang in the middle of the stage there is a point where when you stand and speak.
 You hear your own echo and that tells you about the acoustic quality of this theatre.
 Literature also tells me that from this point whatever is spoken can be heard across the theatre equally.

 Video of Music of Jordan

 Watch the video of the music of Jordan.

 A two-person band with a bagpiper plays for a few minutes as and when the tourists arrive here.
 It is the closest you can get to the ancient theater experience today.
 How wonderful it would be to make these places come alive with modern performances when the weather permits.
 How magnificent it would be to watch period dramas here!

 Temple of Zeus

 Temple of Zeus Olympios is nothing but ruins of columns today but it stands at a vantage point.
 It is from here that you can see the whole city and especially the whole expanse of Oval Forum or Oval Plaza.
 Located on a high point, you can see the whole city in perspective.
 I wonder if the site of the temple of Zeus was chosen so that the deity can overlook the whole city or vice-versa.

-Façade of the temple has eight Corinthian columns.
+The façade of the temple has eight Corinthian columns.
 These columns are believed to oscillate when hit – pretty much like our Jhoolta Minar in Ahmedabad.
-I could not test it, however, the columns look beautiful in sandstone carrying the hint of Onion Pink color.
+I could not test it, however, the columns look beautiful in sandstone carrying a hint of Onion Pink color.

-Though the temple of Zeus is biggest in Jerash, it is Artemis who is the patron goddess of the city of Gerasa.
-Her temple is also on the site though I could not visit it for the want of time and hydration.
+Though the temple of Zeus is the biggest in this heritage place, it is Artemis who is the patron goddess of the city of Gerasa.
+Her temple is also on the site though I could not visit it for want of time and hydration.